reigncraving/C-Playground/README.md

 Flags of a state can be represented by turning on and off a single bit.

-Two methods are available to pack this information together to make better use of memory (instead of using Boolean for exampe).
+Two methods are available to pack this information together to make better use of memory (instead of using Boolean for example).

 - `Bit fields` - struct
 - `Bitwise operators` - variable